daenetintern98/StockPrice/README.md

 ## Limitations
 The GPIO device that we can connect to the board and control( in a convinience way) depend on the support devices listed in johnny-five library.
 Of course we can control other unsupported devices by calling and controlling the GPIO pin directly.
-However it require the knowledge of bit-shift, trigger, pointer and C++.
+However it require the knowledge of bit-shift register, trigger, pointer and C++. (ex : the 7 segment digital led using shift register 74HC595 can't be use just by calling the five.digits)
-The wifi connection need to be stable ortherwise the device will stop working as it's controlled 100% through wireless tcp/ip connection.
+The wifi connection also need to be stable ortherwise the device will stop working as it's controlled 100% through wireless tcp/ip connection.

 ## Conclusion